Chemaclass/knob-mvc/README.md

 {{/ base/layout }}
 ```

-# Before the start... you'll need! #
+# Before start... you will need this! #

 ### Install ruby and compass ###
 * sudo apt-get install ruby